Interdisciplinary Research in Health Sciences (IRIHS)

 The group aims to undertake excellent research and teaching across disciplinary boundaries, bringing together approaches and methodologies from clinical medicine, epidemiology, sociology, psychology, computer science, management studies, philosophy and social policy.

 - Jill Russell (PT).
 2011-.
 The rationality of rationing: a rhetorical policy analysis of deliberations about resource allocation in the NHS.
+Passed with no corrections Nov 17.

 - Dominic Hurst (PT) 2012-.
 General Dental Practitioners’ knowledge encounters.